Skip to content

 Development of the added lands at the Front to Olmsted’s design was never completed.
 The southern portion of the addition was acquired by the city from the Parks Commission in 1908 as the site for what is now the Col. Ward Pumping Station and water filtration plant.
 The remaining portions were devoted to active recreational uses, with four permanent baseball diamonds having been laid out in 1903.
 Additional baseball diamonds and four tennis courts were added in 1915.
 A swimming pool was constructed at the foot of Jersey street.
 By 1931, the Front’s recreational facilities included three baseball and three softball diamonds, four tennis courts, a pair of football fields, a cricket field, an ice skating rink, and a toboggan slide.

-Today, the essential elements remain, but the Front is situated in uncomfortable proximity to the encroaching road network.
-While it took some additional land at the northern edge of the park in the process, the Buffalo and Fort Erie Public Bridge Authority announced plans in March, 2013 to remove Baird and Moore Drives in conjunction with the building of a new access ramp to the Peace Bridge from Porter Avenue.
-The new ramp skirts the front edge of the park, adjacent to the existing ramp from I-190 to the bridge, and is a good bit less intrusive than the old access roads.
-Now completed, that project restored the former footprint of the old access roadways to parkland.
+While it took some additional land at the northern edge of the park in the process, the Buffalo and Fort Erie Public Bridge Authority in 2013 removed Baird drive in conjunction with the building of a new access ramp to the Peace Bridge from Porter avenue.
+Only Moore drive, the bridge access road closest to Busti avenue, remains on the eastern park edge.
+The new access ramp skirts the eastern edge of the park, adjacent to the earlier ramp from I-190 to the bridge, and is less intrusive than Baird drive had been.